avishj/timemator-clone/README.md

-# timemator-clone
+# Clone of timemator.com
-Clone of timemator.com
+This is an inprogress clone of timemator.com